 If the license is not in English, in addition to a valid foreign driving license, they are required to have an International Driving Permit.
 If an International Driving Permit is not available, an official translation of the driving license in English is required.

-To convert to a Singapore driving licence, you are required to pass the Basic Theory Test (BTT) for familiarisation of traffic rules and Singapore’s Highway Code pertaining to traffic related issues peculiar to Singapore.
+To convert to a Singapore driving licence, you are required to pass the Basic Theory Test (BTT) for familiarisation with traffic rules and Singapore’s Highway Code pertaining to traffic-related issues peculiar to Singapore.
 Overseas theory test results are not admissible for consideration.

 A Singapore Permanent Resident (PR) who wishes to drive in Singapore is required to convert his foreign driving licence after becoming a PR.